 What is BrushSync that Philips Sonicare offer?

-BrushSync is an innovative piece of technology made up of 2 different features, that aim to bring an added convenience to electric toothbrush users.
+BrushSync is an innovative piece of technology made up of 2 different features.
+They aim to bring an added convenience to electric toothbrush users.

 First introduced in 2017 by Philips Sonicare on their premium model, the DiamondClean Smart, the technology is slowly being added to new brush handles as their range develops.